google/oss-fuzz/docs/getting-started/continuous_integration.md

 ## How it works

 CIFuzz works by checking out a repository at the head of a pull request.
-The project's fuzz targets are built and run for a definite amount of time (default is 10 minutes).
-If a bug is found, the stack trace as well as the test case are made abailable for download.
+For projects that support code coverage, fuzzers coverage is compared with PR diffs to determine which fuzzers should be used.
+For projects that do not support code coverage, all fuzzers are run for an even length of time.
+If no bugs are found and the allotted time is up (default is 10 minutes), the CI test passes with a green check.
+But if a bug is found, the bug is checked for reproducability and against old OSS-Fuzz builds to prevent the reporting of pre-existing bugs.
+If the bug is both new and reproducible, it is reported and the stack trace as well as the test case are made available for download.
- If a crash is not found the test passes with a green check.

 ## Requirements